The Cleftones Biography

 Herb Cox (born Herbert Alexander Cox on May 6, 1938) died on December 7, 2019, in Fayetteville, Georgia, at the age of 81.

-Some of their songs were featured in films as follows:
+Some of The Cleftones songs were featured in films as follows:

 - “Can’t We Be Sweethearts” appeared in the film Goodfellas.